Searchresults

 Sometimes a picture is worth a thousand words.
 Demonstrating specific learning content often makes that content more clear.

 What is a Demonstration?As a lecturer you can demonstrate a situation, a device, a test or other technique.
-It is an excellent opportunity to activate your students, e.g. by having them …
+It is an excellent opportunity to activate your students, e.g. by …

 Read more -